MHCTDS/Mining_company_analysis_Matheus/README.md

 Mining_company_analysis
 ==============================

-An analysis of a gold mining company with the aim to predict the purity of final extraction based on initial factors using ML.Data was provided by Zyfra
+An analysis of a gold mining company with the aim to predict the purity of final extraction based on initial factors using ML.
+Data was provided by Zyfra

 Project Organization
 ------------